reboottime/Agentic-AI/ai-agents-architecture-python/README.md

 - Even though the course marked it as a beginner level tutorial, I saw it captures industry trends and papers more closely than other courses I consulted.
 - I feel some learning curve (2025/08/15).
 To have a solid theoretical understanding and practical application, I may want to iterate for multiple rounds.
 - After learning the persona pattern, I'm less bothered by my own behavior and thinking patterns and others.
 If we live in a simulation, we might be conditioned by personas assigned by our creator.
+- Smart method to figure out persona
+> If I have xxx problem, who should I consult with